I share these 10 IELTS reading tips with all my IELTS classes. First, let’s look at an overview to understand what the reading paper is about.

 Finally, one word only means just one word.
-We should therefore be very careful with article like ‘a’ and ‘an’.
-For example, the text might say ‘an earthquake’, but if it asks for one word simply write ‘earthquake’.
+We should, therefore, be very careful with articles like ‘a’ and ‘an’.
+For example, the text might say ‘an earthquake’, but if it asks for one word, write ‘earthquake’.
 ‘An earthquake’ is two words and is therefore wrong.

 4. Don’t panic

-The wrong thing to do is spend a large amount of time on a question and fail to spend enough time on the rest of the questions.
+The wrong thing to do is spend a lot of time on a question and fail to spend enough time on the rest of the questions.
 If the answer does not present itself, move on to the next.
-You can always come back to the difficult questions later and answering the other questions will often help you.
+You can always come back to the difficult questions later; answering the other questions will often help you.

-Time and nerves need to be controlled in order to do well in the reading test all the IELTS reading tips in the world won’t help you if you can’t control your nerves.
-You are probably not going to get all of the questions correct and accepting this will help you to control your time and emotions on test day.
+Time and nerves need to be controlled to do well in the reading test all the IELTS reading tips in the world won’t help you if you can’t control your nerves.
+You will probably not get all of the questions correct, and accepting this will help you control your time and emotions on test day.

 5. It’s really a vocabulary test

 Next, you should put all of your new words in a special IELTS vocabulary notebook.
-Record not only the meaning, but also things like synonyms, antonyms, collocations, form, examples, pronunciation and pictures.
-You don’t have to record all of these things; just the ones that work for you.
-All our brains work differently so find out what helps you remember vocabulary and use it.
+Record the meaning and things like synonyms, antonyms, collocations, form, examples, pronunciation and pictures.
+You don’t have to record all of these things, just the ones that work for you.
+All our brains work differently, so find out what helps you remember and use vocabulary.

 Finally, there is no point in recording all this new vocabulary if you don’t review it.
-After putting all the effort in to look up the meaning and record everything in a notebook, it would be a waste of time if you don’t look at it regularly again.
-I advise students to look at new vocabulary one week after first studying, then two weeks later and finally a month later.
-Test yourself by covering up the meanings or try to think of a sentence.
+After putting all the effort into looking up the meaning and recording everything in a notebook, it would be a waste of time if you didn’t check it regularly again.
+I advise students to look at the new vocabulary one week after first studying, then two weeks later and finally a month later.
+Test yourself by covering up the meanings or trying to think of a sentence.

 6. Timing is crucial

-I advise my students to try and get each section finished in 20 minutes.
-This breaks down to 16-17 minutes to read and answer the questions and 3-4 minutes transferring and checking your answers.
+I advise my students to finish each section in 20 minutes.
+This breaks down to 16-17 minutes to read and answer the questions and 3-4 minutes to transfer and check your answers.

-Some teachers advise students to spend a set or fixed amount of time on each question but this is bad advice for one main reason- some questions are more difficult that others and will therefore take you more time.
-What you should do is pay attention to your timing when practicing.
-You will notice which questions take you longer and which questions take you less time.
+Some teachers advise students to spend a set or fixed amount of time on each question, but this is bad advice for one main reason- some questions are more difficult than others and will, therefore, take you more time.
+What you should do is pay attention to your timing when practising.
+You will notice which questions take you longer and which take less time.
 This will give you the confidence to spend a little longer on certain questions and stop panicking in the exam.